Endovenous Laser Ablation

+Endovenous laser ablation (EVLA) is the latest method for the treatment of major veins, previously treated by stripping surgery.
 With ultrasound guidance, a laser fibre is placed into the abnormal vein through a tiny incision.
 The vein is then numbed with local anaesthetic, and the laser activated as the fibre is slowly removed.
 This produces a reaction in the vein wall along the treated section, resulting in collapse and sclerosis of the vein wall with minimal discomfort.

 The published success of EVLA treatment is between 95-98%, with far fewer complications than surgery.
-With the addition of EVLA to Ultrasound Guided Sclerotherapy, it is expected that varicose vein surgery will be performed much less frequently in the future.
+With the addition of EVLA to ultrasound guided sclerotherapy, it is expected that varicose vein surgery will be performed much less frequently in the future.

-What to expect from the EVLA procedure:
+What to Expect from the EVLA Procedure

 - A duplex ultrasound is used to map out your vein.